Home Education Vs Public Education

 It wouldn’t be an exaggeration to say that public education in the United States is a serious problem that keeps getting worse.
 It’ no surprise that public school system in a decline and more parents doubt the effectiveness of public schools by switching their children to homeschooling.
 Advocates of traditional public school system claim that public school is a best place for a child to get knowledge, thrive and better prepare for adult life.
 Opponents of public schools suggest that every child is unique and try to stay away from government authoritarianism in education.
 It might be a rationale in both cases, but parents should have rights to educate their children at home because of better academic …show more content…

+(like deeper knowledge) ultimately will offset opportunity costs that are borne by one working parent.
+Safe environment that home schools provide may be one of the key points in favor of home education.
 Public schools cannot effectively address issues like bullying, racism, sexual harassment, that in their turn cause irreparable damage to the physical and/or emotional safety of a child.
 Especially, it is hard to totally eliminate bullying in public schools since there always will be students who need to feel powerful and in control.
 Another big problem is adequacy of security measures that public schools use to prevent terror attacks, gun violence, distribution or use of illegal drugs and weapons.
 In recent years, rates of violent incidents tend to rise and increasing fatal shootings in the United States schools prove the fact that children are not safe in public schools.
 Safety issues, specifically gun violence, are part of a bigger problem that goes beyond problems in public education so there is no single solution to that problem.
 Homes